MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P1-Basic-Concepts/content.md

 > [action]
 > Ensure you have the *Assets.xcassets* selected in the *Project Navigator* and then select each asset file and drag them from *1x* to *2x*.
-> You can remove the spaceship asset, you will not need it.

 # Summary

-Great, you've setup a basic project and added the artwork.
+Great, you've setup a basic project and added the artwork!
 In the next section it's time to start building our game.